JUST WORDS, MAN

 It was funny because it hurt because it was true.
 (Paul got free tickets through his work.)

-Now, it’s been a geological eon since I was young and naïve enough to misbelieve I had to starve for my art—which is not to say I’ve left it behind.
+Now, it’s been a geological eon since I was young and naïve enough to misbelieve I had to starve for my art—but that’s not to say I’ve left said art behind.
 Life is full, but I still carve out time to stay on my creative grind.
-It keeps my brain in shape.
+It helps keep the right metaphors within reach.
 And it scratches an itch nothing else can touch.

 Long-form stuff is my first love—e.g., I’m currently chipping away at a pilot script that’s ALMOST done (but not ALL done.
 With ALL done, there’s usually only one thing that you can do).
-But to give you a sense for my flavor, as it were, here’s a personal essay, a meta list, and a poem for good measure.
+But to give you a sense for my flavor, as it were, here’s a goofy meta list, a poem, and a personal essay for good measure.

 - They quickly realized I’m a dude.